lukasrieger/frontend/README.md

 # frontend
 Next generation Factory tool, based on functional idioms and best practices (as far as possible).

-The backend uses Jetbrains Exposed library to access the databse.
+The backend uses [Exposed](https://github.com/JetBrains/Exposed) to access the databse.
 Functional data types are provided by the arrow library.

 ## Implemented:
   - All common backend/database operations